stratohio/sensor_page/README.md

  update 22-01-10
  added Temp_DP.html
- plot both temperature and dew point on save graph
+ plot both temperature and dew point on same graph

  Contact:
  If you try to use this code, please let me know of your experience.